kuhnandrasgabor/CV/generated/machine-learning-oriented_output_en.md

 * Full-stack web development on .Net Core, Blazor, Razor, MongoDB, MAUI
 * ML/AI development with Python
+* Local LLM and RAG prototype
 * Image classifier and OCR system training and deployment
 * CI/CD with Azure DevOps, Azure Portal
 * Version control with Git through Azure DevOps

 ### Web based data management software

-I was in charge of developing a web-based data management system, focusing on MRO and industrial clients, enhanced by Ai search tools.
+I was in charge of developing a web-based data management system, focusing on MRO and industrial clients, enhanced by Ai vision search tools and chatbots.

 #### Skills used/developed
   * C#, Python, HTML